Maboroshy/midi-scripter/docs/overview.md

 script's code.
 Messages can be sent with an output port of the corresponding type.

-Each message stores the source port/widget instance as `source` attribute and its creation time in epoch format as `ctime` attribute.

 The time since message creation (in milliseconds) can be checked by its `age_ms` attribute.